teshushu/announcement/README.md

 # announcement
+I've been getting a lot of reports about people using the warehouse code maliciously.
+Wish everyone could provide more useful information?
+This will protect the mining pool services that my partners and I legally operate in Switzerland.

 I have received feedback from many people that the Trojan samples I collected and the legal mining pools I opened with my partners in Switzerland have been maliciously used.
 I've shut down the repository!